annienguyen879/eco395m-exercises/exercise_3/exercise_3.md

     ##         Gas_Costs Electricity_Costs  City_Market_Rent
     ##     -1.892094e+04      1.955287e+04      9.738375e+01

-    ## Warning in predict.lm(model, data): prediction from a rank-deficient fit may be
-    ## misleading

     ## RMSE for linear regression:  904.6494

 #### Regression with Step-wise Selection

 Now, we will try step-wise selection to see if we can better refine the model.

-    ## RMSE for regression with step-wise selection:  884.7578

 After applying step-wise selection, we see that the RMSE has been reduced, which means that the model is better refined.
 However, this new